hashicorp/terraform/docs/resource-instance-change-lifecycle.md

-In principle a provider can make any rule it wants here, although in practice providers should typically avoid reporting errors for values that are unknown.
-Terraform Core will call this function multiple times at different phases of evaluation, and guarantees to _eventually_ call with a wholly-known configuration so that the provider will have an opportunity to belatedly catch problems related to values that are initially unknown during planning.
+In principle a provider can make any rule it wants here, although in practice providers should typically avoid reporting errors for values that are unknown. mnptu Core will call this function multiple times at different phases of evaluation, and guarantees to _eventually_ call with a wholly-known configuration so that the provider will have an opportunity to belatedly catch problems related to values that are initially unknown during planning.